When looking for guidance for staff development, don’t consult a thesaurus.

 Those tools seem simple in writing, but they’re hard to put into practice and make a habit.
 Worthington said you don’t have to perfect them all, but should strive to do so.

 “If you can master three of them, you’ll have a high-performing team,” Worthington said.
 “If you really work to make sure you are living those five every day you will have a team that does things that you can’t even possibly imagine.”

 Sometimes in the business of fulfilling a mission, nonprofit employees get lost in the clutter of the daily work.
 Garry said to help alleviate any issues they should examine how messages are being delivered.
 For example, critical feedback should not happen via email.
 Instead, it needs to happen in person.

 Garry said many nonprofit professionals rely on email too much.
 She said they need to get up from their desk and talk to someone in person and have real conversations.

 “Working in a nonprofit, you are working on behalf of humanity,” she said.
 “To eliminate humanity from your work is crazy.”

 The communication review also includes meetings.
 Worthington said nonprofits should do an inventory for each regular meeting—when is the meeting, what is its purpose, who needs to be there and what is the agenda.

 Retreating to Move Forward

-One way to bring a staff together is to host a retreat.
+One way to bring staff together is to host a retreat.
 Nonprofits should use these on an annual basis or to help kick off a major project.
-These events can help build teamwork, common understanding, address issues and catapult the team as they tackle a new endeavor.
+These events can help build teamwork, common understanding, address issues, and catapult the team as they tackle a new endeavor.

 While the day of the event receives the bulk of the attention for planning and details, Garry said plenty of work needs to happen before and after the event.
 Prior to going to the retreat, have each staff member share how they will write what outcomes they want out of the retreat and what will make it a success for them.